 Emergency Food Boxes (Food inside needs to be cooked)

 Mail pickup, via safe hand-off (Must Sign a Waiver at DICP and Fill Out a Change of Address Form at the Post Office)

-Follow us on social media for the latest in resources and information around the city!
+Follow us on social media for the latest updates about our services and activities!

 Hunger Relief and Nutrition